pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## Creating a new release

+1. Switch to `master` branch
+2. Merge in changes from `development`
 1. Run `gulp release-prepare`.
 This will:
   - Automatically determine the type of release (patch, major, minor)
-  - Updates the version in `package.json`
+  - Update the version in `package.json`
-  - Updates the version in `package.json` for all changed pui modules, and all of their dependents.
+  - Update the version in `package.json` for all changed pui modules, and all of their dependents.
-  - Updates `CHANGELOG.md` with auto-generated release notes
+  - Update `CHANGELOG.md` with auto-generated release notes
-  - Updates `LATEST_CHANGES.md` with auto-generated release notes for the most recent change only
+  - Update `LATEST_CHANGES.md` with auto-generated release notes for the most recent change only
-  - Creates the `release/pui-vX.X.X` folder

 1. If you want to make any changes (e.g. add more docs to the changelog, modify a version number, etc.), do that now.